Ga-B/csvs-to-postgres/README.md

 ## Setup & Workflow

-Below, it wil be assumed that the project folder is localed inside the user's Home directory.
-If that is not the case, adjust the path in the commands below accordingly, and tailor the file `csvs-to-postgres/code/docker/compose.yaml` by updating the path in the line `source: ~/csvs-to-postgres/data/csvs/`.
+Below it is assumed (as an example) that the project's directory is saved to the Home directory.
+If that is not the case, adjust the path in the commands below accordingly by susbtituting `~` with the path to the directory containing the project.
+If downloading as a ZIP file, update the project's path with the corresponding nomenclature, e.g., by using `csvs-to-postgres-main` instead of `csvs-to-postgres`.

 ### 1. Container initialization